-When an adolescent is in distress and having emotional problems, their needs are much different from those of adults.
+When a teenager is in distress and having emotional problems, their needs are much different from those of adults.
 Working with adolescents during difficult times in their lives requires specialized training and experience.
 Often, the first signs of problems are evident through behavioral challenges, sleep changes, as well as destructive activities.

-For more than 25 years Research Psychiatric Center has been helping children through troubled times.
-Adolescents are an integral part of their home and school environment.
+For more than 30 years Research Psychiatric Center has been helping children through troubled times.
+Teens are an integral part of their home and school environment.
 It’s essential that adolescents and their families realize that they are part of an interconnected family system.
-The adolescent’s symptoms may be a product of other changes in their environment.
+The teen’s symptoms may be a product of other changes in their environment.
 True healing and change requires every family member’s involvement.

 Hospital Based Treatment Options

-Hospital based services include short-term, acute care Inpatient Hospitalization as well as Day Treatment programs.
-Staying in the hospital can be a daunting experience for an adolescent.
+Hospital based services include short-term, acute care Inpatient Hospitalizationa as well as Day Treatment programs.
+Staying in the hospital can be a daunting experience for a teenager.
 That’s why we make every effort to provide a structured, therapeutic, and safe environment in a caring atmosphere.